B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 # Results

+lastly note that, if you use my code or if I run train the model again, the resulted captions will be slightly different, due to the stochastic nature of the model.
 # Conclusions
 ...
 We were able to build a decent model to generate captions with training a neural network model on only 6000 images and captions.
 The model was strengthened by the power of the transferred learning (the InceptionV3 model for CNN and the GLoVE model for word-embedding), where the models were previously trained on very large image and text datasets.
 It should be noted that the testing images should be semantically related to the training images.
 For example, if we only train the model on cats and dogs, the model can only predict cats or dogs.
 Regardless of the model that we use, we cannot expect it to recognise fruits or flowers!
 On that note, for future work I would like to work with a larger dataset containing more types of images so that the model can make predictions for a wider type of images.
 I would also like to use a gp3 model instead of an LSTM model.
 However, for captions, which mostly contain factual and straight forward text as opposed to poetry or legal language, I don't expect a huge improvement.

 If we are able to train a huge number of images and captions, and turn videos or high frequency images to speech.
 Using this, I hope that we can create an accessible technology that can easily translate images / videos to audio.
 Imagine you can't see!
 Now imagine your surrounding can be described to you!